allesrebel/flask_learning/readme.md

 # Flask Quick Guide

-This project is meant to showcase a quick demonstration of how to get a quick blog going with membership/member restricted content going.
+This project is meant to showcase a quick demonstration of how to get a quick website going with membership/member restricted content going.

 This is meant to be used to as a exercise in learning the basics of flask and scripting

+Based on the awesome tutorial by miguelgrinberg here: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world

 ## Getting Started